-- Biological or Chemical disaster risk for Nebraska is largely unknown, though the agricultural nature of the State creates unique vulnerabilities in this area.
-Risks to crops, food production, or the animal industry through intentional or unintentional contamination or disease could result in a number of economic and psychological consequences.
-Risk of chemical disaster is highest for chemicals such as anhydrous ammonia and other agricultural chemicals - Nuclear disaster risk is related to the transportation and storage of nuclear waste, and the presence of one nuclear power plant in Nebraska (Cooper in Brownville) - Transportation system accidents (railroad, busing, trucking, air travel)
+- Biological or chemical disaster risk for Nebraska is largely unknown, though the agricultural nature of the state creates unique vulnerabilities in this area.
+Threats to crops, food production, or the animal industry through intentional or unintentional contamination or disease could result in a number of economic and psychological consequences.
+The risk of a chemical disaster is highest for chemicals such as anhydrous ammonia and other agricultural chemicals. - Nuclear disaster risk is related to the transportation and storage of nuclear waste and the presence of one nuclear power plant in Nebraska (Cooper in Brownville). - Transportation system accidents or disruptions may occur anywhere in the state (railroad, busing, trucking, air travel).